 Someone Should Check In on Your Cats Regularly When You Travel

-“In general, cats prefer staying in their home and familiar surroundings,” says writer Amy Shojai, CABC.
+“In general, cats prefer staying in their home and familiar surroundings,” says pet expert Amy Shojai, CABC.
 “Some do well if left alone for a day or two as long as you provide adequate food and water and extra litter boxes.”

-You still need to have somebody check on them regularly:
+You still need to have somebody check on your cats regularly:

 - An elderly and/or sick cat may need medicating.